-Ethereum are one of well-known open source Blockchain platform.
-The platform initially invented by a developer named Vitalik Buterin and further developed by Ethereum community.
-Main approach of Ethereum Blockchain is about using Blockchain technology for applications other than cryptocurrency.
-The platform proposed concept about “smart contract” [21], [22].
-Smartcontract allow developer to integrate their small size of computation algorithm or snippet of logic into Blockchain.
-This give Blockchain characteristics [22] to those code.
-Enable wide variety of applications to work with Blockchain.
-The concept of smartcontract later adopted by other Blockchain platform, created infinite possibilities of Blockchain application suitable with variety of computational environment and usage.
-While each Blockchain platforms have their own technical method for implementation, Ethereum’s smartcontract rely on Javascript-like language called ‘Solidity’.
+Ethereum is one of the well-known open-source Blockchain platforms.
+The platform initially invented by a developer named Vitalik Buterin and further developed by the Ethereum community.
+The main approach of Ethereum Blockchain is about using Blockchain technology for applications other than cryptocurrency, i.e., create digital evidence for an actual contract between parties that can replace paperwork and cannot be deleted or tampered with, or act as digital evidence for supply chain tracing during transport and exchanging of goods.
+The platform proposed the concept of “smart-contract” [21,22].
+Smart-contract allows developers to integrate their small-size computation algorithms or snippet of logic into Blockchain.
+This gives Blockchain characteristics [22] to those codes.
+Enable a wide variety of applications to work with Blockchain.
+The concept of smart contract later was adopted by other Blockchain platforms, created infinite possibilities of Blockchain application suitable with a variety of computational environment and usage.
+While each Blockchain platforms have their own technical methods for implementation, Ethereum’s smart-contract relies on Javascript-like language called ‘Solidity’.
 The language invented to allow codification of human-understandable logic into programming language format understandable by ‘Ethereum Virtual Machine (EVM)’ named ‘JSON-RPC’.
-EVM represent a computational resource that shared amongst Ethereum network which allow machines with different environment to interact with Ethereum Blockchain without the need for specific computational environment or hardware.
-This allow Ethereum network to formed by wide variety of machines with different operation system and internal environment.
+EVM represents a computational resource that shares amongst Ethereum network which allows machines with different environments to interact with Ethereum Blockchain without the need for specific computational environment or hardware.
+This allows Ethereum network to formed by wide variety of machines with different operation system and internal environment.
 At the same time, Ethereum Blockchain can adopt variety of consensus mechanism.
 The main Ethereum Blockchain initially adopted PoW.
 Due to limitation as it requires huge amount of computational resource to stay active, Ethereum network later forked the Blockchain line into several chain lines with different consensus. i.e. Proof of Stake and PBFT which adopt voting-like mechanism to allow reduction of computational resources consumption.
-As time passed, with Ethereum community keep growing, now there are wide variety of consensus mechanism proposed to suit with different application and network environment.
+As time passed, Ethereum community keeps on growing, now there are wide variety of consensus mechanism proposed to suit with different application and network environment.

 METHOD

 This section describes a method of how we implement XDS.b Profile based on Blockchain technology.
-Start with a general use case scenario following with top view of the Blockchain network and consecutively narrowing into the design of XDS Blockchain, its components, and Smartcontract which took the main role to adapt the profile into the chain.
+Start with a general use case scenario following with top view of the Blockchain network and consecutively narrowing into the design of XDS Blockchain, its components, and Smart-contract which took the main role to adapt the profile into the chain.

 A Use Case Scenario

-As shown in Figure 2, user at Hospital (A) need to start with specifying value corresponding to XDS META-data attributes (Patient name, ID, etc.) that unique to the event specific for Mr.Bob and use it to search for associated registry using Document Registry Searcher program.
-Document Registry Searcher uses specified values to find for registered META-data attributes set in smartcontract.
+As shown in Figure 2, user at Hospital (A) needs to start with specifying value corresponding to XDS META-data attributes (Patient name, ID, etc.) that unique to the event specific for Mr.Bob and use it to search for associated registry using Document Registry Searcher program.
+Document Registry Searcher uses specified values to find for registered META-data attributes set in smart-contract.
 When matched, Document Registry Searcher returns the whole META-data attributes set of those matched one to the user at Hospital (A).
 In this case, it may return more than one registry set that associated with Mr.Bob.
 User at Hospital (A) may need to seek for the one with latest timestamp or the one they needed to use.
 When the registry set was picked, they may need to use repository URI included in META-data attributes set to request for actual document in Hospital (B).
 After that, Hospital (B) will response by allow Hospital (A) to access content of the document.